-There are all sorts of reasons people refuse to buy renters insurance--let alone regularly compare the quotes of renters insurance providers.
+There are all sorts of reasons people refuse to buy renters insurance--let alone regularly compare renters insurance quotes.

 In reality, your landlord's insurance only covers the building structure--the walls that surround you and your belongings, basically.
 Your personal property is not included in its protections.